zahediparsa/Google-Scholar-Data-Mining/README.md

 # Iranian University Professors and Articles Data Analysis

-This project involves the collection, processing, and analysis of data related to Iranian universities, their professors, and their published articles, primarily sourced from Google Scholar.
+This project involves collecting, processing, and analyzing data related to Iranian universities, their professors, and their published articles, sourced from Google Scholar.
 The aim is to filter and classify academic content based on specific criteria, using a large language model (LLM) for classification.

 ## Table of Contents